 to install git-hooks.
 This will install git-hooks to

-use ccmake to change the installation prefix.
-Below, we will assume that you installed
+/usr/local.
+You can use ccmake to change the installation prefix.
+Below, we will assume that you installed git-hooks to

 To setup a repository using git-hooks, just use the repository template that ships with git-hooks.

 mkdir myrepo.git cd myrepo.git git --bare init --template=/usr/local/share/git-hooks/template ...

 This will setup the new repository